mbbx6spp/straitjacket/README.md

 ### Constraint \#5: Maybe Outcome

-Actions may optionally return values called "outcomes".
-Straitjacket imposes some constraints on these values and how they are used.
-Let's take a look at an action with an outcome:
+Actions may return values called "outcomes".
+Here's an action with an outcome:

 ```ruby
 class GreetPerson